Japanese withholding tax and tax return for foreign directors of foreign-affiliated companies.

 Scope of Domestic source income

-As a general rule, the salary that corresponds to the period of work in Japan is considered a domestic source of income, which would be taxed in Japan.
-The portion corresponding to the period of service overseas is considered foreign source income and is not subject to Japanese income tax.
+As a general rule, the salary that corresponds to the period of work in Japan is considered a domestic source income, which would be taxed in Japan.
+The portion corresponding to the period of service overseas is considered foreign source income, which is not subject to Japanese income tax.

 Non-residents > Japanese subsidiary pays the salary > withholding tax

-When Japanese subsidiary pays salaries in Japan to non-residents, it has a withholding obligation (Article 212, Paragraph 1).
+When Japanese subsidiary pays salaries in Japan to the non-resident directors, it needs to withhold the income tax from the salary (Article 212, Paragraph 1).

-When non-residents are paid in Japan with its tax withheld, tax return is not required (Article 172, Income Tax) except in certain cases.
+When a non-resident director gets paid in Japan with its tax withheld, tax return is not required except in certain cases.
 (If salary is over 20 million yen, tax return is required).

 Non-residents > Overseas parent company pays the salary

-As is described above, the salary is considered a domestic source of income when it corresponds to the period of service in Japan.
-The portion corresponding to the overseas service period is considered foreign source income.
+The salary is considered a domestic source of income when it corresponds to the period of service in Japan.

 Non-residents > Overseas parent company pays>Tax return

-Non-residents are required to file a tax return in Japan if they are not withheld (Article 172, Paragraph 1 of the Income Tax Act).
+Non-residents are required to file a tax return in Japan if they are not withheld on the Japan source income.

 Case; Non-permanent resident